 - Referrals made by a private doctor or private hospital

-Common skin conditions (eg. eczema, skin allergies, acne) can be adequately managed by polyclinic GPs at nominal fees.
+Common skin conditions (such as eczema, skin allergies, and acne) can be adequately managed by polyclinic GPs at nominal fees.
 Polyclinics also stock most of the medications given for these conditions.

-However, if your skin condition isn't responding to treatment, or if they deem it necessary, polyclinic doctors will refer you on to see a dermatologist at the NSC.
-The NSC and private dermatologists generally offer a much wider range of treatment modalities and medications for various skin conditions.
+However, if your skin condition is not responding to treatment, or if they deem it necessary, polyclinic doctors will refer you on to see a dermatologist at the National Skin Centre.
+The National Skin Centre and private dermatologists generally offer a much wider range of treatment modalities and medications for various skin conditions.

 What are the types of dermatologists in Singapore?

-1. Dermatologists with a focus/interest in medical dermatology.
+1. Dermatologists with a focus or interest in medical dermatology.
 They are vastly experienced at diagnosing and managing skin disease such as:

 - Skin cancers